Creating a reassuring homepage

 — Research participant

 After making changes reflective of our research findings, we refined and launched the page.
 Followup revealed heavy engagement with the introduction and key links.
-And routine usability testing revealed that consumers understood how to submit a complaint with a 100 percent task success rate locating the Submit a complaint link on the homepage.
+And routine usability testing revealed that consumers understood how to complete a key task of the page—navigating to the submit a complaint tool—with a 100 percent task success rate locating the Submit a complaint link on the homepage.